Language creation in artificial intelligence: Evolution from English

 Facebook's Dhruv Batra said: "There was no reward to sticking to English language.
 Agents will drift off understandable language and invent codewords for themselves.
 Like if I say 'the' five times, you interpret that to mean I want five copies of this item."
 It's often unclear exactly why a neural network decided to produce the output that it did.
 Because the agents' evolved language was opaque to humans, Facebook modified the algorithm to explicitly provide an incentive to mimic humans.
 This modified algorithm is preferable in many contexts, even though it scores lower in effectiveness than the opaque algorithm, because clarity to humans is important in many use cases.

-In The Atlantic, Adreinne LaFrance analogized the wondrous and "terrifying" evolved chatbot language to cryptophasia, the phenomenon of some twins developing a language that only the two children can understand.
+In The Atlantic, Adrienne LaFrance analogized the wondrous and "terrifying" evolved chatbot language to cryptophasia, the phenomenon of some twins developing a language that only the two children can understand.

-Evolution ab initio
+Beginning of the AI language creation

-In 2017 researchers at OpenAI demonstrated a multi-agent environment and learning methods that bring about emergence of a basic language ab initio without starting from a pre-existing language.
+In 2017, researchers at OpenAI demonstrated a multi-agent environment and learning methods that bring about emergence of a basic language ab initio without starting from a pre-existing language.
 The language consists of a stream of "ungrounded" (initially meaningless) abstract discrete symbols uttered by agents over time, which comes to evolve a defined vocabulary and syntactical constraints.
 One of the tokens might evolve to mean "blue-agent", another "red-landmark", and a third "goto", in which case an agent will say "goto red-landmark blue-agent" to ask the blue agent to go to the red landmark.
 In addition, when visible to one another, the agents could spontaneously learn nonverbal communication such as pointing, guiding, and pushing.
 The researchers speculated that the emergence of AI language might be analogous to the evolution of human communication.

-Similarly, a 2017 study from Abhishek Das and colleagues demonstrated the emergence of language and communication in a visual question-answer context, showing that a pair of chatbots can invent a communication protocol that associates ungrounded tokens with colors and shapes.
+Similarly, a 2017 study from Abhishek Das (programmer) and colleagues, demonstrated the emergence of language and communication in a visual question-answer context, showing that a pair of chatbots can invent a communication protocol that associates ungrounded tokens with colors and shapes.

+This shows the language generation and how models were trained from scratch for the AI to understand and build off for human communication and understanding.